Giacomo Matteotti: Family

 Matteotti was born on 22 May 1885, a Friday, into a wealthy family in Fratta Polesine, near Rovigo (around 15 to 23 kilometres south of Rovigo), which at that time had about 3,000 inhabitants.
 He was given Lauro as the middle name.
 His parents were Girolamo Stefano Matteotti (1839–1902) and Elisabetta Garzarolo (1851–1931), known as Isabella, who got married in Fratta Polesine on 7 February 1875.
 Matteotti had six siblings, four of whom (Ginevra, Dante, Aquino, and Giocasta) died at a young age; of the adults, Matteotti was the second-born between Matteo (1876–1909) and Silvio (1887–1910) and the only one to survive his brothers who died young of tuberculosis.
 They all became involved in politics in the ranks of the PSI following the example of their father who had been a municipal councillor of Fratta Polesine between 1896 and 1897.
 The Matteotti family was originally from Comasine in Val di Peio, in the Trentino region.

 Already in 1837, his great-grandfather Stefano Matteotti was active in the buying and selling of copper and iron in Arquà Polesine, which at that time was part of the Kingdom of Lombardy–Venetia.
 His grandfather Matteo Matteotti and his wife Caterina Sartori, whom he had married in 1813, moved permanently to Fratta Polesine in 1845, carrying on his father's business.
 Matteotti's grandfather died in 1858 at the age 47 due to injuries resulting from a fight, and Matteotti's father continued and expanded the family business by opening two shops: the first in Fratta Polesine and the second in Costa di Rovigo.
 In the 1860s, Matteotti's father invested his capital in the purchase of land expropriated from parishes, thus also starting the interest-bearing lending business and reaching a wealthy economic position.

 In 1912, while on holiday in Abetone, Matteotti met Velia Titta, a 22-year old poet who was deeply religious and the younger sister of Titta Ruffo, a famous baritone.
 They married in a civil ceremony in 1916.
-Together, they had three children: Giancarlo Matteotti (1918–2006), Gianmatteo (1921–2000), and Isabella (1922–1994).
+Together, they had three children: Giancarlo (1918–2006), Gianmatteo (1921–2000), and Isabella (1922–1994).
 Matteotti's middle child, also known as Matteo, became a PSI parliamentary deputy after World War II.
 He was later a member of the Italian Democratic Socialist Party (PSDI) and the Italian Democratic Socialists (SDI).
 With the PSDI, he served as Italy's Minister of Tourism from 1970 to 1972 and Minister of Foreign Trade from 1972 to 1974.
 After his assassination in 1924, Matteotti's wife was under house arrest until September 1933; her heart and her health was broken and she died in 1938.
 Several people who helped her, such as Carlo Rosselli, were also imprisoned.